alexyorke/alexyorke.github.io/_posts/how-to-change-github-cache-action-compression-settings.md

+---
+title: "How to change GitHub cache action compression level"
+date: 2021-09-20
+---

 The [GitHub cache action](https://github.com/actions/cache) is an action that allows you to cache files in between CI runs.
 However, there isn&#39;t a publicly documented way to modify the compression settings (i.e. to increase or decrease the compression ratio.)

 However, changing the [ZSTD\_CLEVEL](http://zstd/README.md%20at%20cefafc0b6efc1cf31b57c8f7f99a7aa88344644d%20%C2%B7%20facebook/zstd%20(github.com)) environment variable allows you to modify the compression level.